TheRealAnonymous008/quartz/content/details/machine learning/Reinforcement Learning.md

 * Reinforcement Learning can be thought of as an adversarial process between generating a good policy based on a value function and generating a value function from a given policy.
 Both converge to the optimum.
 # Topics
+* [[Reinforcement Learning - Notation Guide]] - a collection of notation symbols for reinforcement learning.

 * [[The Setting for Reinforcement Learning]] - gives context to the Reinforcement Learning Problem
 * [[A Unified View on Reinforcement Learning Approaches]] - a broad overview on RL methods.
 * [[The Exploitation-Exploration Trade-Off]] - a trade-off central to RL.